XiYun0/XiYun0/README.md

 - 🧐 Interested in full stack.
 Recent focus on backend.
 - 🌱 currently learning Java
-- 🎓 a master student in the School of Automation, Nanjing University of Information Science and Technology
+- 🎓 A master student in the School of Automation, Nanjing University of Information Science and Technology